lixinW/ship-hats-docs/subscription.md

 ## Pricing

-- Aiming for a comparable pricing SHIP-HATS 1.0.
+- Aiming for a comparable pricing as SHIP-HATS 1.0.
 - More details by end of Q2 FY22.

 ?> You can send your pricing questions and we will answer them after the Pricing Review is complete.